cmather/meteor-handlebars-server/README.md

 This package adds support for server side Handlebars in Meteor.
-It's a stop gap until Meteor supports server side template rendering.
+It's primarily intended as a stop gap for server side email html until Meteor releases server side rendering support.

 ## Install the package with Meteorite
 `> mrt add handlebars-server`